 It’s a simple process, but the results are impressive and rewarding.
 You’ll learn how to create a supersaturated solution and watch as the molecules come together to form gorgeous, sparkly crystals.

-St. Patrick’s Day Supplies for the Classroom
+St. Patrick’s Day Books for the Classroom

-- St. Patrick’s Day crafts
+St. Patrick’s Day STEM Activities

-- St. Patrick’s Day classroom games
+The Story Behind St. Patrick’s Day

 How to Easily Create Crystal Shamrocks

 Making a crystal shamrock as part of St. Patrick’s Day chemistry activity is a simple and super fun project that kids of all ages will love.
-By following the directions listed below, you can learn just how to show kids how to make these sparkly crystals.

 But first, I want to answer a few common questions about borax crystals.